Keyboard shortcuts

 Macro and module names follow the syntax rules for identifier symbol tokens, excluding symbol identifiers.
 There may not be any whitespace from the start of the E-expression through to the end of the macro reference.

 Values in the E-expression body follow the same syntax as values in an S-expression body.
-E-expressions are not values, so they may not be annotated; to annotate the result of an e-expression use the annotate macro.
+E-expressions may be annotated.

 (:pi) // Invokes the macro 'pi'